Code-Institute-Submissions/PP-MilestoneProject/README.md

 - Player login now also does uniquesness check so that no duplicates of player name are allowed in player.json
 - riddles.html template implemented.

+#### 21:04
+- riddles.html will now display riddle with answer text space below.
+A new riddle will be chosen randomly on each load.

 ### 23/06/2018
 - Partial implementation of player.html
 - Player login function implemented (without uniqueness check)